Center Camp Performance

 • Coordinating Performer arrivals/departures – help them get their equipment into the hands of our Gear Wranglers, and quickly loaded on/off of the stage (instruments, amplifiers, etc)

-• Being a line of communication between the Performers, the Sound Techs, and the Gear Wranglers – each Performer will have different tech needs!
+• Being a line of communication between the Performers, the Sound Engineers, and the Stage Hands – each Performer will have different tech needs!

 • Keeping the stage on-schedule – this means getting the Performers on/off the stage on time & frequently helping with load-in/load-out